Base Metal Exploration in Nevada and Mongolia

-Northern Lights’ exploration budget for the project in 2018, including overhead costs, is CAD$200,000 and involves validating exploration results; completing the NI 43-101 report, petrology and mineralogy testing across multiple zones; metallurgical testing to determine potential recovery of leucoxene into a saleable concentrate and interpreting geophysical surveys and 500 meters of shallow in-fill diamond drilling in the deposit’s center.
+Northern Lights Resources’ exploration budget for the project in 2018, including overhead costs, is CAD$200,000 and involves validating exploration results; completing the NI 43-101 report, petrology and mineralogy testing across multiple zones; metallurgical testing to determine potential recovery of leucoxene into a saleable concentrate and interpreting geophysical surveys and 500 meters of shallow in-fill diamond drilling in the deposit’s center.

 Albert (Rick) Timcke—Executive Chairman and President